Our team is happy to answer any questions you may have about process, timelines or engagement.

 Was the fair market value of the three properties Concord will get as part of this proposal ever discussed during conversations between the City and Concord during the negotiations of this agreement?

-Greg_C asked over 1 year agoThe City is unable to share projected land values on privately held land.
+Greg_C asked almost 2 years agoThe City is unable to share projected land values on privately held land.
 If you would like more information, please contact Concord Pacific.

 -